 Credit risk arises when a failure by counter parties to discharge their obligations could reduce the amount of future cash inflows from financial assets on hand at the reporting date.
-The Foundation's credit risk relates to cash at banks.
+The Foundation's credit risk relates to cash at banks and cash with payment service providers.
 The Foundation monitors this exposure and acts accordingly.